RoyceVar1/RoyceVar1.github.io/README.md

 Hello my name is Royce Lee and my little brother is Rowen Lee

+## 2020-07-07
+I am finally in the intermediate faze in Python (Object)

+28%

 ## 2020-07-04
 I learned C++ - printf("hello world");